Emmaccen/MeshDrop/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Changelog

+Track new features, fixes and updates from the [changelog](https://github.com/Emmaccen/MeshDrop/blob/dev/changelog.md)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.